casid/jte/README.md

 Check out the [syntax documentation](DOCUMENTATION.md), for a more comprehensive introduction.

 ## Performance

 By design, jte provides very fast output.
-This is a <a href="https://github.com/casid/template-benchmark/">fork of mbosecke/template-benchmark</a> with jte included, running on AMD Ryzen 5950x (single thread):
+This is a [fork of mbosecke/template-benchmark][template-benchmark] with jte included, running on AMD Ryzen 5950x (single thread):

 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/master/results.png)

 ### High concurrency

 This is the same benchmark as above, but the amount of threads was set to `@Threads(16)`, to fully utilize all cores. jte has pretty much zero serialization bottlenecks and runs very concurrent on servers with a lot of CPU cores:

 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/ryzen-5950x/results.png)

 ## Getting started

-jte is available on <a href="http://mvnrepository.com/artifact/gg.jte/jte">Maven Central</a>:
+jte is available on [Maven Central][maven-central]:

 ### Maven

 ```xml
 <dependency>
     <groupId>gg.jte</groupId>